Prenatal & Postnatal Yoga

 Complete Training Manual included (252 pages).

-STUDIO or REPLAY ONLINE
+IN STUDIO or ONLINE

-$795 until August 9 | $895 after.
+$795 until August 8 | $895 after.

-Non-refundable following registration: $350
+Non-refundable following registration: $200

 - Signs and symptoms to watch for.